Team of providers goes to a PACE-CNY participant’s home and coordinates care in a single visit

 The COVID-19 pandemic made in-person doctor’s visits especially complicated for older adults.
 PACE-CNY in Syracuse saw the need for its program participants to have access to safe yet convenient medical check-ups — and introduced Mobile Med.

 This all-in-one interdisciplinary medical team of doctors, nurses, physical and occupational therapists, as well as recreation therapists, goes to a PACE-CNY participant’s home and coordinates care in a single visit.
-This approach streamlines a traditionally complicated and often time-consuming visit to a doctor’s office, helps maximize care and, most importantly, keeps participants safe by keeping them in their homes.
+This approach streamlines a traditionally complicated and often time-consuming visit to the office of a doctor, helps maximize care and, most importantly, keeps participants safe by keeping them in their homes.

 During each visit, the Mobile Med team conducts a comprehensive and holistic assessment to ensure participants are receiving all the care they need.